-- Rethink Recycling This might seem basic, but consider recylcing old things you may not use any more and DIYing them into something brand new like piecing together old clothes or turn them into dish rags.
-Using recycled materials for things like furniture, art, and glassware can reduce what we consume and refresh the lifespan of our old stuff.
+- Rethink Recycling: This might seem basic, but consider recycling old things you may not use anymore and DIYing them into something brand new.
+This could be piecing together old clothes or turning them into dish rags.
+Using recycled materials for things like furniture, art, and glassware can reduce what we consume and refresh the lifespan of old stuff.

-- Purifying Plants Incorporating certain types of houseplants into your decor can automatically create a free air purifying ecosystem, reducing air pollutants and potential energy costs.
+- Purifying Plants: Incorporating certain types of houseplants into your decor can automatically create a free air-purifying ecosystem.
+This reduces air pollutants and potential energy costs.
 Plus, it is always nice to add some greenery and bring a little nature back into your home.

-- Concious Clothing Clothing in general has been a hot topic in the sustainability sphere, from fast fashion to water waste.
-To do your part in reducing that negative impact, we suggest reusing, donating, or swaping clothes with friends when you can.
-At home, washing them in cold water can lower energy usage and skipping the dryer altogether can make a huge difference
+- Conscious: Clothing Clothing in general has been a hot topic in the sustainability sphere, from fast fashion to water waste.
+To do your part in reducing that negative impact, we suggest reusing, donating, or swapping clothes with friends when you can.
+At home, washing them in cold water can lower energy usage.
+Skipping the dryer altogether can make a huge difference

 Or check out these fun eco-friendly activities to try out this year.